jonahgoldwastaken/jonahgoldwastaken/README.md

 ### I build enticing experiences that keep your users hooked

 I am Jonah, a Interaction Design and Developer student based in Amsterdam.
+I like good design, good code and good things that make the world a better place.

 I currently just focus on my studies, but am always open to dabble with exciting and refreshing ideas.
-Check out my portfolio at [jonahmeijers.com](https://jonahmeijers.com)
+Check out my portfolio at [jonahmeijers.com](https://jonahmeijers.com)!

 [![Jonah's github stats](https://github-readme-stats.vercel.app/api?username=theonejonahgold)](https://github.com/anuraghazra/github-readme-stats)